BryceVandegrift/website/content/blog/ffmpeg-video-calls.md

 mpv --profile=low-latency udp://localhost:1313
 ```

-Now to actually send these over the internet and not just over LAN or localhost you
+Now to actually send this over the internet and not just over LAN or localhost you
 would need to replace `localhost:1313` with the IP address of the recipient
 for FFmpeg and the IP address of the sender for mpv.
 This is will let
 you be able to do peer-to-peer video calls using only FFmpeg and mpv (or any